The Best Forex Brokers with Islamic Accounts & Swap Free Accounts

 Once you are sure in your own mind that your religious beliefs can be accommodated in your Forex trading adventure you will have to find a broker that meets your needs.
 It is also important for the broker to be regulated, and respected in the industry, as well as by other traders.
 Islamic accounts are very unique and won’t be the right choice for everyone, because there are restrictions and different pricing structures.
 However, they do give Muslims a way to trade currencies, and take into account their religious beliefs.

-The restrictions were introduced after unscrupulous traders tried to take advantage by using a combination of Islamic and regular accounts.
+The restrictions were introduced after unscrupulous traders tried to take advantage of using a combination of Islamic and regular accounts.
 They did this by using the pricing differences employed by the brokers in hand.
-Brokers nowadays, tend to keep a good look out for this kind of activity and have been known to shut down offending accounts.
+Brokers nowadays, tend to keep a good lookout for this kind of activity and have been known to shut down offending accounts.

 Why Forex trading is so popular